equinor/res2df/docs/usage/trans.rst

 Python API: :func:`res2df.trans.df`

-Applied on a .DATA file, the *trans* module will give out a dataframe of neighbour connections
+Applied on a :term:`.DATA file`, the *trans* module will give out a dataframe of neighbour connections

 .. code-block:: python